A glossary of EBM terms

 Randomised controlled trial (RCT)

-A trial in which participants are randomly assigned to two or more groups: at least one (the experimental group) receiving an intervention that is being tested and another (the comparison or control group) receiving an alternative treatment or placebo.
+A trial in which participants are randomly assigned to one of two or more groups: at least one (the experimental group) receiving an intervention that is being tested and another (the comparison or control group) receiving an alternative treatment or placebo.
 This design allows assessment of the relative effects of interventions.

 Given data on a dependent variable and one or more independent variables, regression analysis involves finding the "best" mathematical model to describe or predict the dependent variable as a function of the independent variable(s).
 There are several regression models that suit different needs.
 Common forms are linear, logistic, and proportional hazards.

 The number of times more likely (RR >1) or less likely (RR <1) an event is to happen in one group compared with another.
 It is the ratio of the absolute risk (AR) for each group.
 It is analogous to the odds ratio (OR) when events are rare.

 Relative risk is calculated as the absolute risk (AR) in the intervention group divided by the AR in the control group.
 It is to be distinguished from odds ratio (OR), which is the ratio of events over non-events in the intervention group over the ratio of events over non-events in the control group.
 In the US, odds ratios are sometimes known as rate ratios or relative risks.